LeonLow97-Sandbox/redis-bootcamp/adnan_waheed/004-lists.md

     - `count > 0`: remove elements equal to `element` moving from head to tail. (left to right)
     - `count < 0`: remove elements equal to `element` moving from tail to head. (right to left)
     - `count = 0`: remove elements equal to `element`
+- E.g., If `count = 5`, it will remove 5 elements from left to right.

 ```
 127.0.0.1:6379> rpush mylist one one two three one